MicrosoftDocs/win32/desktop-src/Controls/tvm-getisearchstring.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TVM\_GETISEARCHSTRING message

 Retrieves the incremental search string for a tree-view control.
 The tree-view control uses the incremental search string to select an item based on characters typed by the user.
-You can send this message explicitly or by using the [**TreeView\_GetISearchString**](treeview-getisearchstring.md) macro.
+You can send this message explicitly or by using the [**TreeView\_GetISearchString**](/windows/win32/Commctrl/nf-commctrl-treeview_getisearchstring?branch=master) macro.

 ## Parameters